 When it comes to doing business – which is the better way, the British or the German management style?

-That’s a question studied by Bruce Kirkcaldy, a psychologist and behavioural therapist, and director of the International Centre for the Study of Occupational and Mental Health in Britain and a psychotherapy practice in Dusseldorf.
+That’s a question studied by Bruce Kirkcaldy, a psychologist and behavioral therapist, and director of the International Centre for the Study of Occupational and Mental Health in Britain and a psychotherapy practice in Dusseldorf.

 Bruce, you have been looking at German and English management styles and talking to managers from both countries.
 Firstly, what about the stereotypes – the Germans follow orders, the British are class-conscious.
 Is that the way managers from the two countries see each other?

 We must be careful with generalisations.
 Certainly what emerged in our study is a picture of German managers being perceived (by British managers) as industrious, structured, meticulous and ‘workaholic’, while also being more cautious, humourless, threatening and rejecting.

 I don’t think this would necessarily be seen as subservient in the sense of taking orders.
 British managers were inclined to be seen by their German counterparts as more easy-going, laid back, open, less structured, humorous, risk-taking, informal, less critical, and more accepting, coupled with high patriotic feelings.

 I suppose that would appear to be consistent with the idea of British being more class-conscious.

 Is there any validity in the stereotypical views of the British and German ways of managing?

 Our findings do appear to be consistent with some other recent research findings.
 German managers have been shown to be experiencing more job-related stress, associated with hard-driving and workaholic scenarios.